 And that’s all!
 We hope this article has helped you learn how to add schema markup to your WordPress website without editing any code.

-You may also want to check out our complete guide on best SEO tools to grow your website traffic.
+You may also want to check out our complete guide on the best SEO tools to grow your website traffic.

 This will provide the right tools that you need to increase your organic traffic.
 More traffic leads to more sales!